0cjs/sedoc/8bit/apple2/iic.md

   - pin 1: `Vpp`→`A14`, cut link to 5 V and jumper.
   - pin 27: `A14` → `W̅E̅`

+If the version __$FF__ image is written to any device larger than 16K it must be written twice.
+* On a system wired for a 16K ROM, A14 (connected to `S5/N̅M̅I̅`) will normally be high, selecting the second copy, but when `N̅M̅I̅` is low, the first copy will be selected.
+* On a system wired for a 32K ROM this ensures that if the $C020-C02F (canonical port, $C028) range is accessed it will not switch to an "empty" ROM.

 #### Further references:

 - [techref] Appendix F (pp.348-365) gives more detailed information on